Mikastiv/vk-kickstart/README.md

 const vkd = vkk.vkd; // Device dispatch
 ```

-See [main.zig](examples/glfw/src/main.zig) for an example
+See [build.zig](examples/glfw/build.zig) for an example

 ## How to use

+For a code example, see [main.zig](examples/glfw/src/main.zig) for an example

 ### Instance creation

 Using the `Instance.Config` struct's fields, you can you can choose how you want the instance to be configured like the required api version.

 Note 1: validation layers and the debug messenger are enabled/disabled with a build.zig option: `enable_validation`.
 They will be enabled by default in debug builds and otherwise disabled.
-[See build.zig](examples/glfw/build.zig)
+See [build.zig](examples/glfw/build.zig)

 Note 2: VK_KHR_surface and the platform specific surface extension are automatically enabled.
 Only works for Windows, MacOS and Linux (xcb, xlib or wayland) for now